brianzelip/modern-web-workshop/needs.md

 This document collects the ideal tech stack checklist for the Towson computer lab, and performance flow for use of ideal online resources to build the workshop around.

+~or~

+This document collects the assumptions about the Towson computer lab tech stack, and the performance flow of GitHub, CodeSandbox, Netlify, and Glitch.

 ## Computer lab

 - Need to check that the online resources I want to hit, can handle 30 different requests from a the same IP range at the same time